London’s prettiest conservatories

 The return of the newly restored Temperate House is a horticulturalist’s delight.
 It’s a grade I listed glasshouse, twice the size of Kew’s much-loved Palm House and after a major five-year renovation, it’s opening its doors to the public again in May 2018.
 The intricate Victorian architecture has again been paired up with rare and wonderful plant species: more than 1,500 of them.

 This well-hidden and truly calming green oasis is home to more than 2,000 species of tropical plants, as well as some exciting-looking fish.
-It normally only opens on Sunday afternoons but you can also visit on Good Friday and Easter Monday.
+It normally only opens on selected Sundays and bank holidays, but check before you set off.
 Make sure to book if you fancy their afternoon tea.

 The ultimate in rustic charm, complete with a real meadow on its doorstep, Petersham Nurseries is the perfect balm for the frazzled urbanite.
 Housed within the garden centre, the Café resembles a stately greenhouse, hung with Indian prints and pictures, and furnished with rickety tables and chairs.

 Kew’s iconic Victorian glasshouse is quite the stunner.
 During the winter months, it’s lit up in colour for the annual Christmas at Kew light show, but it’s eye-grabbing all year round.
 The rainforest climate supports an impressive collection of tropical plants from some of the most threatened environments on the planet.
 Some are even extinct in the wild.